| Yahoo! began life at

 PPro200 with 128MB of memory.
 One of the only negative

-things we've found with FreeBSD has been
+things we've found with FreeBSD has been | the lack of third party

 software.
 Fortunately this is changing, but there's still